sethgrid/memtest/README.md

 ## MemTest

 A terminal memory/spot-the-difference game.
 Unicode characters are displayed on the screen for a short time.
 A new set is displayed, and you must choose what symbol has been added to the set.
+Each round, the set of symbols gets bigger!

 ### Running